Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-4.md

 Now we only get a blob object, because we only have a single file in `folder2`

-As we saw in the above examples, the tree blob stores the another tree hash, for the sub-directories and then that tree stores the hash for the blob objects, this tree structure in called [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree), in merkle tree the parent holds the hash of its children.
+As we saw in the above examples, the tree blob stores another tree hash, for the sub-directories and then that tree stores the hash for the blob objects.
+This tree structure in called [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree), in merkle tree the parent holds the hash of its children.

 ##### Building a Merkle tree